aurelienfernandez/ALGOSUP_2022_Project_4_B/Functionnal.md

 | 10.45AM - 11.00AM | He goes to the terrace to smoke and takes the opportunity to chat with the students present.
 Before returning to his office he goes to the toilet. |
 | 11.00AM - 12.30AM | He left the school to go to Orléans to represent the school at the student fair.
 He doesn't come back to school after that.                        |

-**Gloria: A woman who teaches soft skill in ALGOSUP, she comes by bike and eat at Algosup.**
+**Maria: A woman who teaches soft skill in ALGOSUP, she comes by bike and eat at Algosup.**

 Description: Describe where the member of staff can move on the B3.